UPCOMING AWARDS FOR 2021-2022:

 These materials should be emailed to:

-The amount of the award is $500.
-The prize will be announced at the beginning of the Spring 2021 semester.
+The amount of the award is $1000.
+The prize will be announced in the middle of the Spring 2022 semester.

 China Sajadian, “Debts of Displacement: Syrian Refugee Farmworkers at the Lebanese-Syrian Border”

 Natalie Haziza, “Traces of Absence: How the trauma of the Yemenite, Mizrachi and Balkan Children Affair is present in photographs and home movies”

 Arinn Amer, “Tar and Feathers: Colonial Culture and the Making of Patriot Violence”